RehaSenel/Akbank_Metro_Simulation/README.md

 - The route with the fewest transfers.
 - The fastest route determined by A\* search.
-- The fastest route with random transer penalties applied.
+- The fastest route with random transfer penalties applied.

 ## Prequisites